 6. When the City of St. George does not have sufficient jurisdiction, the Human Resources Director or his/her authorized designee will refer the complaint to the appropriate state or federal agency holding such jurisdiction.

-7. If the complaint has investigative merit, the Human Resources Director or his/her authorized designee will instruct the Transit Manager to fully investigate the complaint.
-A complete investigation will be conducted, and an investigative report will be submitted to the Human Resources Director within sixty (60) days from receipt of the complaint.
+7. If the complaint has investigative merit, the Human Resources Director or his/her authorized designee will instruct the Public Works Transit Manager to fully investigate the complaint.
+A complete investigation will be conducted, and an investigative report will be submitted to the Human Resources Director within sixty (60) calendar days from receipt of the complaint.
 The report will include a narrative description of the incident, summaries of all persons interviewed, and a finding with recommendations and conciliatory measures where appropriate.
-If the investigation is delayed for any reason, the Human Resources Director, in conjunction with the Public Works Services Administrator, will notify the appropriate authorities, and an extension will be requested.
+If the investigation is delayed for any reason, the Human Resources Director, in conjunction with the Public Works Transit Manager, will notify the appropriate authorities, and an extension will be requested.

-8. The Human Resources Director or his/her authorized designee, in conjunction with the Transit Manager, will issue letters of finding to the complainant within ninety (90) days from receipt of the complaint.
+8. The Human Resources Director or his/her authorized designee, in conjunction with the Public Works Transit Manager, will issue letters of finding to the complainant within ninety (90) calendar days from receipt of the complaint.

 9. If the complainant is dissatisfied with the City of St. George’s resolution of the complaint, he/she has the right to file a complaint with the Federal Transit Administration at the following address:

-FTA complaint procedures can also be found at the FTA website at: www.fta.dot.gov.
-These procedures are also outlined in FTA Circular 4702.1A, Chapter IX.
+FTA complaint procedures can also be found at: https://www.transit.dot.gov/regulations-and-guidance/civil-rights-ada/fta-civil-rights-complaint-form.
+These procedures are also outlined in FTA Circular 4702.1B, Chapter IX.